popcron/gizmos/README.md

 public class GizmoDrawer : MonoBehaviour
 {
+    public Material material = null;

     private void Update()
     {
+        //use custom material, if null it uses a default line material Gizmos.Material = material;

         //toggle gizmo drawing using the same key as in minecwaft if (Input.GetKeyDown(KeyCode.F3))
         {